Inbibo/adonisfx_docs/docs/documentation/maya/simple_setup.md

 To create a basic scenario using the AdnSkin deformer, start with a scene with the following elements:

-  - A target mesh with animation.
+  - A target mesh with deformation.
-  - A simulated mesh (without animation).
+  - A skin mesh (without animation or deformation).

 The AdnSkin deformer will get applied to the simulated mesh.